 Yuval Levin (26:42):

 Right.
-Congress is, it's the first branch of our government, and not by coincidence, we have a republican government, which means it's meant to be representative of the people and Congress is the representative branch, and that means Congress is in the driver's seat, but it also means that when Congress is working well, our system is in good shape.
-When Congress is working poorly, our system is in bad shape.
-And that above all, I think it’s what's happening now.
-The problems with our constitutional system almost all emanate from Congress and those that are problems with other branches like the overactive executive, the occasionally overactive judiciary, I think are responses to an underactive congress.
-Congress has willfully delegated too much of its authority.
-It's unwilling to do some of its most important work, and I think it's crucial to see what's wrong.
+Congress is the first branch of our government, and not by coincidence.
+We have a republican form of government, which means it is meant to be representative of the people, and Congress is the representative branch.
+That puts Congress in the driver’s seat.
+It also means that when Congress is working well, our system is in good shape, and when Congress is working poorly, our system is in bad shape.
+Above all, that is what I think is happening now.
+The problems in our constitutional system almost all emanate from Congress.
+Even problems in other branches, such as an overactive executive or an occasionally overactive judiciary, are largely responses to an underactive Congress.
+Congress has willfully delegated too much of its authority and has been unwilling to do some of its most important work.
+It is crucial that we see what has gone wrong.

 There is broad agreement that Congress is dysfunctional.

-Almost any American I think would accept that at some level.
+Almost any American, I think, would accept that at some level.
 But what function is Congress failing to perform is actually a controversial question.
-The natural answer, the intuitive answer is, well, they're just not passing big bills.
-They're not passing major legislation to deal with the big problems of the country.
+The natural answer, the intuitive answer, is they're just not passing big bills, they're not passing major legislation to deal with the big problems of the country.
 That's true, but I think underlying that is a deeper problem.
-The purpose of Congress is to facilitate cross partisan bargaining and accommodation.
+The purpose of Congress is to facilitate cross-partisan bargaining and accommodation.
 That's the way in which Congress can serve as a unifying force.
-It's also the way in which it can ultimately legislate.
-It can actually create broad legislative vehicles.
-And the fact that Congress is not now facilitating cross partisan bargaining and accommodation is the core problem.
+It's also the way in which it can ultimately legislate, it can actually create broad legislative vehicles.
+The fact that Congress is not now facilitating cross-partisan bargaining and accommodation is the core problem.
 That's why they're not passing big bills.
 It's also why Congress is contributing to division rather than unity.

 (28:27):

-This difference over diagnosis is important because if you think the problem is Congress isn't passing big bills, you want Congress to be more efficient, so you want to centralize power.
-You want to get rid of the filibuster, you want to let things move faster.
-If you think the problem is Congress is not facilitating bargains in accommodations across party lines, then you actually want to make Congress less efficient.
-You want to create the necessity for cross partisan bargaining.
-So I'm a big defender of the filibuster in this book.
-I'm a defender in general of the complexity of Congress's systems, and I think that power has to flow through the middle layers of the institution.
-We don't want to centralize power in leaders.
-We want to focus power in committees where members actually deal with each other, actually negotiate about substantive legislation.
-So I propose a bunch of congressional reforms in this book that are, I would say, minority ideas.
-You find them on the right side, on the conservative side of the congressional reform world because they're all about enabling the institution to facilitate bargaining and accommodation rather than just letting it pass big legislation with narrow majorities.
+This difference in diagnosis is important.
+If you think the problem is that Congress is not passing big bills, then you want Congress to be more efficient.
+You want to centralize power, get rid of the filibuster, and let things move faster.
+If, instead, you think the problem is that Congress is not facilitating bargains and accommodations across party lines, then you actually want to make Congress less efficient.
+You want to create the necessity for cross-partisan bargaining.
+That’s why I’m a strong defender of the filibuster in this book, and more generally a defender of the complexity of Congress’s systems.
+I also think power has to flow through the middle layers of the institution.
+We don’t want to centralize power in leaders.
+We want to focus power in committees, where members actually deal with one another and negotiate over substantive legislation.

 Mitch Daniels (29:31):